1. What are your rates?

 h.
 What’s the value of this project for you?
 What are you willing to pay for it?
 (8)

-Building concepts is my passion!
-However, the creation and development is time-consuming work and it underlies the creator’s copyright.
+- Building concepts is my passion!
+However, the creation and development are time-consuming work and it underlies the creator’s copyright.
 Therefore it is a crucial part of my offer if you decide to entrust me with it.

 2. Which cameras do you use?

 My standard camera is a Canon 5D Mark II.
 I usually use the EF 24–70 mm / f2,8, the EF 85 mm / f1,8, and the EF 50 mm / f2,8 Canon lenses and other rented ones, when I need them.

 Additionally, I’m experienced with other Canon models, like e.g. the 5D Mark III, 6D, 7D, etc. as well as with Nikon cameras (this story was shot with a Nikon D810 (Champagne Supernova)) and the well-known middle format Phase One, with which I shot this story